The Trouble with Maggie Cole cast and spoilers from ITV drama

 "Also part-time resident is the handsome Marcus, who rents a cottage to write his best-selling novels."

-Alex is greeted at work by two money lenders, they’ve found him because his girlfriend Roxanna’s picture appeared in the papers.
-At the school, author Marcus Ormansby gives a talk and finds that romance is blossoming between him and Jill (another member of the ‘outed six’).

-Maggie’s visit to Kelly’s salon is tense, but they have a heart to heart – leading Kelly to return home to husband Neil and take action over their ‘lottery’ money which will have dangerous consequences for Alex…

-Next week (Episode 4, March 25), Maggie’s headmaster husband Peter has to contend with a campaign for his resignation and journalists are calling trying to dig up family skeletons…Fortunately, his ever dependable secretary is watching his back.
+In the fourth episode this week (Wednesday, March 25), Maggie’s headmaster husband Peter has to contend with a campaign for his resignation and journalists are calling trying to dig up family skeletons…Fortunately, his ever dependable secretary is watching his back.

 Money lenders Patrick and Phil are putting pressure on Alex to repay his debts and Marcus and Jill’s relationship blossoms when he accompanies her to the ‘planning meeting’ at the village hall for the village celebrations.
 Maggie and Peter turn up just as a big family secret is publicly revealed.